What Can't We Know About AI? | Knowing the Mind You're Working With | The Infinity Machine | and more...

 The skills that can be taught quickly can be automated quickly.
 What's left is the slow work universities were built for: helping people become who they are.

-The AI Adaptation Cube maps, in three dimentions, the roles we put AI in based on the three traits: Cognitive Permeability, Symbolic Plasticity, and Identity Coupling.
+The AI Adaptation Cube maps, in three dimensions, the roles we put AI in based on the three traits: Cognitive Permeability, Symbolic Plasticity, and Identity Coupling.

 AI usage is too complex for any single research approach to capture completely.
 We summarize and compare three recent studies: Anthropic's Economic Index Report, OpenAI's How People Use ChatGPT, and the Artificiality Institute's Chronicle project.